openstack/charm-guide/doc/source/community/doc-contrib/adding-new-content.rst

 OpenStack Charms Deployment Guide
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `OpenStack Charms Deployment Guide`_ is the main source of information for the charm-by-charm deployment of a Charmed OpenStack cloud.
+The :doc:`Deploy Guide <cdg:index>` is the main source of information for the charm-by-charm deployment of a Charmed OpenStack cloud.
 Due to its focussed nature, the only suitable Diátaxis type is Howtos.

 This documentation is created on OpenDev, is under version control (Git), and